🔗 LinearSVM

 - The prediction for data point

-can be accessed withpredictions[i]
+ican be accessed withpredictions[i].

-svm.Classify(data, predictions, probabilities)
+svm.Classify(data, predictions, probabilities)- (Multi-point)

 - Classify a set of points and compute class probabilities.